Fubon Bank (Hong Kong): History

 In 1990, following Arsan's departure, ABC acquired the remaining 25% of IBA shares, making IBA a wholly owned subsidiary of ABC, until October 1993 when China Everbright Group became a 20% stake holder.
 In November 1990, IBA was listed on the Hong Kong Stock Exchange.

 In February 2004 Fubon Financial Holding Co., Ltd., a member of Taiwanese financial institution Fubon Group, in an acquisition of IBA shares from both ABC and China Everbright Group, acquired a 75% stake in IBA.
 The M&A advisor was Citigroup Global Markets.

 At the 2005 Fubon Group annual general meeting, the Fubon board approved for IBA to adopt the Fubon name.
 On 6 April 2005, IBA was renamed Fubon Bank (Hong Kong) Limited.

+In November 2024, the Hong Kong Monetary Authority imposed a HKD$4 million penalty on Fubon Bank (Hong Kong) Limited for violating the Anti-Money Laundering and Counter-Terrorist Financing Ordinance.
+The penalty was issued for FBHK's failure to establish effective transaction monitoring procedures and conduct appropriate scrutiny of customer transactions.